On energy consistency of intermediate states in HLL-type MHD Riemann solvers: Analytical formulations of ideal MHD equations

 These two terms represent the energy transferred from kinetic energy to magnetic energy, and vice versa.
-A similar scenario is the energy transfer between kinetic energy and internal energy.
+A similar scenario is the energy transfer between kinetic energy and internal energy. {When solving the conservation equation of total energy ($E=\varrho e+\frac{1}{2}\varrho\mathbf{V}^2 +\frac{1}{2}\mathbf{B}^2$), these non-conservative terms do not (need to) appear in Eq.~(\ref{eq:energyE}).}

-Moreover, we note that Eqs.~(\ref{eq:energyE}) and (\ref{eq:induction}) respectively have only one term that has spatial derivatives of the magnetic field.
+Moreover, we note that Eqs.~(\ref{eq:energyE}) and (\ref{eq:induction}) each have only one term containing spatial derivatives of the magnetic field.
 These details are taken into account in the designs of the numerical schemes.